ED grilling Rahul Gandhi: T'gana Cong protests, former minister Renuka Chowdhury "grabs" cop's collar | Politics

 - India

-Former Union Minister and senior Congress leader Renuka Chowdhury was on Thursday seen allegedly grabbing the collar of a police official during a protest here by the party against the grilling of top party leader Rahul Gandhi by the Enforcement Directorate (ED) in connection with a money-laundering case pertaining to the National Herald-AJL deal.
+Former Union Minister and senior Congress leader Renuka Chowdhury was on Thursday seen in a video purportedly grabbing the collar of a police official during a protest here by the party against the grilling of top party leader Rahul Gandhi by the Enforcement Directorate (ED) in connection with a money-laundering case pertaining to the National Herald-AJL deal.

-A video showing Chowdhury ''arguing'' with police officials who were trying to prevent her from going to Raj Bhavan and later she allegedly holding the collar of a police official, went viral.
+A video showing Chowdhury ''arguing'' with police officials who were trying to prevent her from going to Raj Bhavan and later seen holding the collar of a police official, went viral.

 She was immediately taken away by women police personnel.
 Later, Chowdhury told TV channels that she had no intention of humiliating the police official and she merely caught hold of his shoulder as she was about to fall when being pushed. ''We know how to respect the uniform.
 Police also have to learn to respect women.
 I have no intention of hitting policemen.
 That is not my intention at all.
 But I was being manhandled.
 I was losing my balance and I was falling on that man.
 You can see that in the visuals very clearly that they are suddenly trying to push me and that is the reason my hand slipped from when I was (trying to hold the shoulder) reaching for his shoulder he moved and I caught his collar.
 It was not my intention to humiliate him or anything like that,'' she said.
 When contacted, a senior police official said Chowdhury was subsequently taken into preventive custody.
 During the protest, Chowdhury also said: ''If you touch me...I drag you up to the Parliament.
 Khabardar (beware) if you mess with us.
 We are peacefully walking along with women.
 What is this drama.
 Somehow you provoke and brand Congress on the consequences.
 I paid taxes for these roads .
 I am a citizen.
 I have a right more than police have (to walk on the road).
 If I try to enter Raj Bhavan you can question me''.
 Earlier, mild tension prevailed near Raj Bhavan, after scores of Congress leaders and workers held a protest against the grilling of Rahul Gandhi.